FCanfran/ATM-DP/pipeline/notes.md

     - alerts: (chan cmn.Graph) to receive / pass a graph pattern that has been detected.
 Creates an alert.

     - front_channels: (<-chan in_comm) to receive in_comm channels, needed for the case that a filter is eliminated, to properly reconnect the pipeline.

+# 1. Adapting transaction flux

+- So far: 1 filter per card.
+Later it could be done so that we allow to have multiple different cards per filter.

+# 2. Volatile subgraph storage (in each filter)

+# 3. Connection with Neo4j static GDB

+# 4. Filter lifetime management